 My boys ♥

-Me and Steven have been together 8 years we have a 6 year old boy and we live in Seaton Carew.
-Steven was with me when I found out and he has been there for me through this very difficult time.
-His workplace have been supportive in allowing him to work from home when we are struggling with childcare or on my bad days when I need someone with me.
-Or childcare.
+Me and Steven have been together 9 years we have a 7 year old boy and we live in Seaton Carew.
+Ste was with me when I found out and he has been there for me through this very difficult time.
+His workplace have been supportive in allowing him to work from home now and again during chemo, mainly when we are struggling with childcare or on my bad days when I need someone with me for childcare and support.

 I don’t know what I would do without her.
-She sees me at my worst and loves me regardless I’m not sure how I’ll ever repay her for this.
+She sees me at my worst and loves me regardless even when I’m moody.
+I’m not sure how I’ll ever repay her for this.
 I hope my mam realises how much I appreciate her.
 I know she will be there for me in future no matter how I decide to live my life.

 Me and my mam

 I always remember her coming in washing up one day all happy and talking to kieran and I just felt something was really wrong my temperature was sky high and I had suffered with bad headaches through the night that was still there in the morning despite taking Paracetamol.
 Everything in my book indicated that I needed to go to hospital but I was really scared.
 I looked so pale and we decided to drop everything and get to North Tees A&E. I’m glad she was with me as this was such a scary day.
 I ended up with am antibiotic drip and I was scared and frustrated but if she wasn’t there I think it would have been much worse.